- What is an izakaya?

 Chances are if you ‘re visiting an izakaya you’re there for the drinks as much as the food.
 Izakaya typically offer quite a wide variety of adult beverages not often found outside of Japan.

 - Biru (beer) — The Japanese love beer.
 Mostly the good old-fashioned “name biru” (tap beer).
-But you will find some variety of bottled beer as well.
+But you will find a variety of bottled beer as well.

 - Shochu — This is a type of clear rice alcohol that mixes so well with tea, juice, etc. that you often don’t even notice it (that’s probably shochu’s best attribute if you’re a light drinker).
 This is the base alcohol found in “sours” (mixed cocktails) in Japan.